Most popular search tools:

 The first step in building your VRE is filling out our online application form.
 You will be contacted by our Repository Manager who will ask additional questions about your VRE, and will confirm receipt of your completed application.
 Your request is then brought before the VRE management group (which meets weekly) for approval.
 At this stage your project is assigned a VRE manager with knowledge appropriate to your project, and a tech lead.

 You will then be contacted to schedule a meeting, where we develop a plan for how your team will work with ours to build a VRE that meets your needs, and to develop a Statement of Work (with timelines, planned features, etc.).
 The Roberstson Library also supports your group after the VRE is built, providing training and upgrading for your VRE as part of the program's regular maintenance on all VREs.

-Faculty, Administrators, and Researchers affiliated with the University of Prince Edward Island are entitled to setup of a basic VRE at no cost, based on sufficient resources and project appropriateness (as determined by the VRE management team).
-Customization, support, and integration with other research tools may require funding to cover the time of staff and resources.
+Faculty, Administrators, and Researchers affiliated with the University of Prince Edward Island may apply for a VRE which may involve a cost for setup and maintenance.
+The fee may be waived on a case-by-case basis, based on sufficient resources and project appropriateness (as determined by the VRE management team).
+Customization, support, and integration with other research tools may require additional funding to cover the time of staff and resources.
 These requests will be handled on a case-by-case basis and managed within the workflow for all VREs.
 This means that the timeframe for completion of your VRE will be affected by the number of concurrent customization projects.